RoshanCyriac/php/README.txt

 STUDENT INFORMATION MANAGEMENT SYSTEM
 =====================================

-This is a web-based PHP application that allows users to manage student records with full CRUD operations
+This is a web-based PHP application that allows users to manage student records with full CRUD operations.

 FEATURES:
 - Add, view, search, and update student records